Tottenham 2-2 Liverpool: Son accepts Alisson gift in thrilling draw

 Hugo Lloris denied Trent Alexander-Arnold before Dele Alli missed a golden chance, Alisson getting a fingertip to his effort after Son teed him up in front of goal.

-Liverpool leveled five minutes later – Robertson pouncing on a loose ball and clipping a cross to Jota, who headed powerfully past Lloris.
+Liverpool levelled five minutes later – Robertson pouncing on a loose ball and clipping a cross to Jota, who headed powerfully past Lloris.

 It was the Liverpool right-back's volleyed cross that was headed in by Robertson moments later to give the Reds the lead, despite Spurs protests over a possible Mohamed Salah handball.

-But the previously brilliant Alisson gifted Spurs their equalizer: he made a mess of intercepting Ben Davies' pass, presenting Son with an open goal.
+But the previously brilliant Alisson gifted Spurs their equaliser: he made a mess of intercepting Ben Davies's pass, presenting Son with an open goal.

 Robertson's lunge on Emerson being deemed worthy of a straight red after a VAR check then proved the final twist in an exhilarating contest.